Alexzsx/allanlab/_pages/home.md

 permalink: /
 ---

 Shixiong Zhang received his B.Sc.
 Degree in Information Management and Information System in 2014 and M.Sc.
-Degree in Management StatistDics in 2017 from the School of Information, Zhejiang University of Finance & Economics, China.
+Degree in Management Statistdics in 2017 from the School of Information, Zhejiang University of Finance & Economics, China.
 Now he is a Ph.D. student in the Department of Computer Science, City University of Hong Kong.
 His research interests include Bioinformatics, Computational Intelligence, and Applied Machine Learning.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >